MHBinNauman/Encrypto/README.md

 - **`static/style.css`**: CSS file for styling the web interface to improve the user experience.
 - **`requirements.txt`**: List of required Python packages and dependencies, which can be installed using `pip install -r requirements.txt`.

+**NOTE:** Currently, this webpage is not available at its address in order to avoid heroku's dyno charges.